chrisgohmz/Mixed-Message-Generator/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+Prints a new random message to the console everytime the program is run.
+The message has a fixed template with 3 different values that are selected randomly from 3 different pre-defined arrays.

 ## Technologies
 * Javascript

 ## Setup
-Install Node.js on your computer
+* Install Node.js on your computer
-Navigate to the directory containing the file and run it using node script.js
+* Navigate to the directory containing the file and run it using node script.js

 ## Code Examples
-Show examples of usage:
-node script.js
+* node script.js
-The quote for today is: I can't change the direction of the wind, but I can adjust my sails to always reach my destination. - Jimmy Dean.
+* The quote for today is: I can't change the direction of the wind, but I can adjust my sails to always reach my destination. - Jimmy Dean.
 You will have Beef Lasagne for dinner.
 For today's activity, you will go out for cycling.

 ## Status
 Finished